You were told to think outside the box, but nobody handed you the tools

 | Mind mapping | Exploring connections visually | 10-20 min / Solo or team |

-Random entry produces original ideas by forcing the brain to construct novel neural connections that habitual thinking never activates.
+Random entry produces original ideas by forcing the brain to construct novel connections that habitual thinking never activates.
 For scheduling creative exercises when your brain is most receptive, our guide on managing creative energy covers the timing.

 Three more creative thinking techniques worth practicing